 Our aim is to bring you the best beef and mutton you have ever tasted.
 Our animals are fed all year round on grass, with no grain supplements.
 Slow growth means a better joint of meat.
 Wernlwyd is not certified organic but we employ organic principles.
 Our pasture has not been reseeded for years, most of it for generations.
 Over that time it has become naturalised with wild grasses and flowers.
 That brings higher welfare and impacts on the quality of our finest leg of mutton.

 Here at Wernlwyd, we are in no hurry to finish our stock and get it to slaughter.
 Most of the lamb you see on supermarket shelves will be lucky if it was six months old.
 That may maximise profits for the farmer, but we know an extra couple of winters brings maturity, size and improved taste.
-Once killed and cooled, we’ll hang our mutton for six weeks – 42 days – so the enzymes can develop its tenderness and flavour.
+Once killed and cooled, we’ve hung our mutton for eight weeks – 56 days – so the enzymes could develop its tenderness and flavour.

 You would expect meat this good to cost the earth.
 Well, environmentally the impact is low.
 The grass is growing by the grace of God.
 Our sheep and our cattle are grazing animals.
 Their digestive system is more complex than ours, designed to extract every last ounce of nutrition out of the grass and meadow flowers.
 Metabolically they are converting that food slowly but surely into something for our table we can delight in.

 Our meat costs no more than what supermarkets charge for their highest quality leg of mutton.
 But the similarity ends there.
 Their throughput of lamb demands hardly any ageing.
 Our mutton, on the other hand, is killed at two to three years of age.
 Those extra winters mean extra flavour.
 Why should we wait that long?
 Simply because we want to provide someone like you, who appreciates the very best, with the finest mutton you have ever tasted.